nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_05.md

 - - When the player is moving quickly and hits a corner, the boundary conditions might be checked only once per frame.

+> #### If the player's movement causes them to overlap both horizontal and vertical edges in a single frame, they might get stuck because both conditions are true simultaneously.